2023 U-12 Baseball World Cup

 The 2023 U-12 Baseball World Cup or the VII U-12 Baseball World Cup was an international baseball tournament held by the World Baseball Softball Confederation for players 12-year-old and younger.
 The 2023 edition was held in Tainan, Taiwan from July 28 to August 6, 2023.

 Format

+The tournament will be conducted according to the following format.

 First round: The twelve participating nations were drawn into two groups of 6, in which single round robin will occur.
 The top 3 nations from each group advances to the Super Round, while the bottom 3 nations from each group advance to the consolation round.